-If your preference is to avoid the use of herbicides on your lawn, then there are some organic options which are claimed to work against particular weeds.
+If your preference is to avoid the use of herbicides on your lawn, then there are some organic DIY weed treatments which are claimed to work against particular weeds.
 Some work well, some take perseverance, some may not actually work at all and are nothing but an old wives’ tale.

 Here’s a few we’ve come across that you might like to try:

 Boiling water is like the organic version of glyphosate (Round Up or Zero).
 It works great at killing weeds, but like glyphosate, it is non-selective and will kill your grass as well.
 This organic remedy is a really good option for concrete areas where you have weeds growing through cracks, but it’s best kept away from your lawn if you don’t want to end up with dead patches everywhere you poured it.

 High amounts of salt will dehydrate plants and throws their internal water balance out of normal function.
 If you dilute a fair amount in water and apply it, you will likely get the result you are after.
 Once again though, unless you have a turf variety that can manage a high concentration of salt, it too may be affected.
 In addition, the salt will stay within the soil for a while before it eventually leaches away, so growth in this area may be stunted and prevent initial re-establishment.

 If you’re a fan of salt and vinegar chips, why stop at just salt?
 Vinegar too is another organic weed killer which has showed to receive quite positive results.
 If you mix the two together in theory, you should see even better results.

 This one is a specific treatment in the prevention of clover.
 Clover creates its own nitrogen, so as a result it tends to thrive in under-nourished lawns.
 If you apply a good quality nitrogen-based fertiliser to your lawn regularly, you will help your grass grow thicker which will help to crowd out the clover.